When the Teens Want to go Home

 Also.
 Kids.
 Teens.
 There will always be a struggle someway, some how.
 Obviously as parents, we donāt want to add to the struggle.
 But no one gets a perfect life.
 And most teens will grow up.
 If they complain about their privileged life of travel being a source of misery, then they will really need to start on some inner work.

-To me, seeking gratitude for everything (good and bad), has been one of the greatest strengths Iāve built.
+To me, finding gratitude for everything (good and bad), has been one of the greatest strengths Iāve built.
 Itās something I would love for my children to learn and understand.
-Gratitude for the hard times, because those are the times that shape you into the strong, courageous human that you deserve to be.
+Gratitude for the hard times, because those are the times that shape you into the strong, courageous human that we all deserve to be.

 I instill so much of this work, my learning, in my kids.
 Iām always planting seeds on how to deal with tough situations and how to rise up to become stronger.